Skip to main content

 Understanding the IRS Collection Appeals Program

-The IRS Collection Appeal Program is designed to provide taxpayers with a fast and informal way to resolve disputes regarding certain collection actions.
-It can be used both before and after the IRS has taken action, and is often quicker than other appeal routes.
+The IRS designed the Collection Appeal Program to provide taxpayers with a fast and informal way to resolve disputes regarding certain collection actions.
+You can use it both before and after the IRS has taken action, and it is often quicker than other appeal routes.

 The outcome of a CAP hearing is final.
 It cannot be appealed further within the IRS or taken to the U.S. Tax Court.
 However, in limited situations, you may be entitled to seek a judicial review of the determination.
 For example, a third party may have the right to challenge a wrongful levy in court.